apache/incubator-hugegraph-doc/config/config-option.md

-rocksdb.delayed_write_rate                      | 16777216                                                                                                                             | The rate limit in bytes/s of user write requests when need to slow down if the compaction gets behind. rocksdb.log_level                               | INFO                                                                                                                                 | The info log level of RocksDB. rocksdb.max_background_jobs                     | 8                                                                                                                                    | Maximum number of concurrent background jobs, including flushes and compactions. rocksdb.max_bytes_for_level_base                | 536870912                                                                                                                            | The upper-bound of the total size of level-1 files in bytes. rocksdb.max_bytes_for_level_multiplier          | 10.0                                                                                                                                 | The ratio between the total size of level (L+1) files and the total size of level L files for all L. rocksdb.max_open_files                          | -1                                                                                                                                   | The maximum number of open files that can be cached by RocksDB, -1 means no limit.
+rocksdb.delayed_write_rate                      | 16777216                                                                                                                             | The rate limit in bytes/s of user write requests when need to slow down if the compaction gets behind. rocksdb.log_level                               | INFO                                                                                                                                 | The info log level of RocksDB. rocksdb.max_background_jobs                     | 8                                                                                                                                    | Maximum number of concurrent background jobs, including flushes and compactions. rocksdb.level_compaction_dynamic_level_bytes    | false                                                                                                                                | Whether to enable level_compaction_dynamic_level_bytes, if it's enabled we give max_bytes_for_level_multiplier a priority against max_bytes_for_level_base, the bytes of base level is dynamic for a more predictable LSM tree, it is useful to limit worse case space amplification.
+Turning this feature on/off for an existing DB can cause unexpected LSM tree structure so it's not recommended. rocksdb.max_bytes_for_level_base                | 536870912                                                                                                                            | The upper-bound of the total size of level-1 files in bytes. rocksdb.max_bytes_for_level_multiplier          | 10.0                                                                                                                                 | The ratio between the total size of level (L+1) files and the total size of level L files for all L. rocksdb.max_open_files                          | -1                                                                                                                                   | The maximum number of open files that can be cached by RocksDB, -1 means no limit.